collective-soundworks/soundworks/README.md

 ![soundworks-logo](./resources/soundworks-logo-small.png)

-> Full-stack JavaScript framework for distributed and real-time multimedia (mainly [WebAudio](https://www.w3.org/TR/webaudio/)) applications on the Web.
+> Full-stack JavaScript framework for distributed and real-time WebAudio / multimedia applications on the Web.

 ## Documentation